Your preference has been updated for this session. To permanently change your account setting, go to My Account

 Omega-3 Fatty Acids

 Omega-3 fatty acids, also known as polyunsaturated fatty acids or PUFAs, play an important role in overall human health.
 They are believed to have numerous benefits for the heart, brain, gut, and joints.
-Omega-3 fatty acids may also help lower blood pressure.
-These important nutrients can be found in a variety of food sources, which include krill oil, fish (mackerel, cod and salmon are among the richest), walnuts, chia seeds, flax seeds, hemp seeds, avocado, and natto.
+Omega-3 fatty acids may also help support healthy blood pressure already within the normal range.
+These important nutrients can be found in a variety of food sources, including krill oilfish (mackerel, cod, and salmon are among the richest), walnutschia seedsflax seedshemp seeds, avocado, and natto.

-A 2009 randomized controlled trial published in the Journal of Hypertension showed that omega-3 fatty acids could help lower blood pressure when taken at a dose of 4 grams (4,000 mg) per day.
-A 2014 study in the American Journal of Hypertension showed that DHA/EPA lowered systolic blood pressure and when more than 2 grams (2,000 mg) per day were taken, diastolic blood pressure (the bottom number) was also lowered.
+A 2009 randomized controlled trial published in the Journal of Hypertension showed that omega-3 fatty acids could help support healthy blood pressure already within the normal range when taken at a dose of 4 grams (4,000 mg) per day.
+A 2014 study in the American Journal of Hypertension showed that DHA/EPA supported healthy systolic and diastolic levels.
 In total, 70 randomized controlled trials were evaluated in this 2014 study.

-Lastly, a 2016 study in the Journal of Nutrition showed that consumption of fish oil at a dose as low as 700 mg per day could help lower blood pressure in a significant manner.
-According to a 2017 study, omega-3 fatty acids resulted in significant improvements in both vascular function and lowering of blood pressure.
+Lastly, a 2016 study in the Journal of Nutrition showed that consumption of fish oil at a dose as low as 700 mg per day could significantly support healthy blood pressure already within the normal range.
+According to a 2017 study, omega-3 fatty acids resulted in significant improvements in vascular function and a reduction in blood pressure.

 Suggested dose: 1,000 mg to 4000 mg per day.